TraxData313/TCRS_NeuralNet_Project/implementing the general classifier/README.md

 - One nano is meanth to be the clock and the other is a neuron patch
 - Each nano has 3 inputs and 3 outputs initially
 - Test1 - 11_IOtest.txt: made sure the IO connections are working alright
-- Test2 - ClockSync.txt: made sure the neuron patch follows the bool clock signal
+- Test2 - 12_ClockSync.txt: made sure the neuron patch follows the bool clock signal
 - - video: https://www.youtube.com/watch?v=-4kGPE0uygs&list=PLNsnBmVpuum4HeMlcsKfv-_SqI4RB8jL9&index=3